GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

 - Start oxTrust and oxAuth services

-### Updating .war and schema manually
+### Updating .war and Schema Manually

-To upgrade from 3.1.x to 3.1.2, you have to manually update your .war files as outlined below:
+To upgrade from 3.1.x to 3.1.3, you have to manually update your .war files as outlined below:

-1. Login to chroot container:
+1. Log into chroot container:

     `# service gluu-server-3.1.x login`